spinlabiitg/spinlabiitg.github.io/_pages/home.md

   </a>
 </div>

 We are a dynamic research group exploring **sensory interactions** to understand how humans **perceive** the world and build **intelligence**.
-In this quest, we resort to analyzing various kinds of digitized sensory signals (and data).
+In this quest, we resort to analyzing various kinds of digitized sensory signals.
 We think this exploration is critical for building futuristic intelligent human-machine interactions.
 Our game is to learn, grow and share our understanding and engineer an AI augmented future.
 - To know more about our planned explorations see [Research](research).
 - To know about our findings see [Publications](publications).

 **We are looking for passionate students (across undergraduate, Masters, and PhD) to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 **Our approach**\
-We use signal processing, machine (deep) learning, inferential statistics, AI, and concepts and understanding and tools from psychology and neuroscience in our work.
+We closely work with sound, speech and audio signals.
+We use signal processing, inferential statistics, machine (deep) learning and AI, and concepts and understanding from psychology and neuroscience in our work.

 **We are new.
 Say Hi!**\
 Feel free to drop [Neeraj]({{ site.url }}{{ site.baseurl }}/team) an [email](mailto:neerajs@iitg.ac.in) if you wish to interact with us.
 We will be happy to learn about the challenges you are tackling and discuss ways for collaborating with you.